scholln/Portfolio/README.md

 The RMD file that contains the main content of the project that includes creating tables, exploring data and getting the linear functions declared.
 ## Items 5-11:
 The excel files I loaded into R.  This is the raw data that I extracted for this project

+In the end of the day, I did attempt to get the app on a website using shinyapps.io but ran into an issue where it could not get the variables from the RMD file into the website app.
+[Here is the link to the site](https://ey2e7x-scholln.shinyapps.io/monte_carlo/?_ga=2.129367499.693800004.1659995903-1289176881.1659995903)